 - Forbes’ List of the Top 30 Social Entrepreneurs – For the first time in Forbes’ 94-year history, we’ve assembled the Impact 30: a list of the world’s leading social entrepreneurs.
 We’re defining “social entrepreneur” as a person who uses business to solve social issues.

 - Skoll Foundation – One of the leading foundations in the field of social entrepreneurship.

 - Schwab Foundation for Social Entrepreneurship – The Schwab Foundation for Social Entrepreneurship provides unparalleled platforms at the regional and global level to highlight and advance leading models of sustainable social innovation.

-- Business Week on Social Entrepreneurship – Social Entrepreneurship is still in its infancy and has a lot of growing up to do before it will have major impacts.
-Read updated news, blogs, and resources about Social Entrepreneurship.
+- PBS on Social Entrepreneurship – Social Entrepreneurship is still in its infancy and has a lot of growing up to do before it will have major impacts.
+Read updated news and resources about Social Entrepreneurship.

 - Social Entrepreneurship on Alltop – The latest posts from top new sources on Social Entrepreneurship.

 - Top Young Entrepreneurs 2011 30 Under 30 – Inc.com’s annual list of the top young entrepreneurs in America.
 See featured profiles and video in this year’s 30 Under 30.